molsonkiko/JsonToolsNppPlugin/docs/README.md

 Beginning in [v7.1](/CHANGELOG.md#710---2024-02-28), if there is a fatal error such that JsonTools cannot parse a document, the caret is moved to the location of the fatal error.

+### Parsing dates and date-times in JSON

+The `allow_datetimes` setting (off by default) will, if turned on, cause strings representing dates with the formats `YYYY-MM-DD` or `YYYY-MM-DD hh:mm:ss(.fff)?Z` to be [parsed as C# `DateTime` objects](https://learn.microsoft.com/en-us/dotnet/api/system.datetime.parse?view=netframework-4.8).
+There is not much benefit to doing this, except that dates and datetimes are represented by calendar icons in the tree view. __*DO NOT* turn on the `allow_datetimes` setting if your JsonTools version is less than [v7.3](/CHANGELOG.md#730---unreleased-yyyy-mm-dd)__, because there were known bugs in the parsing and formatting of dates and datetimes prior to that release.

 ### Document type box *(added in v6.0)* ###

 *Beginning in version [v6.0](/CHANGELOG.md#600---2023-12-13),* the tree view has a document type box just above the tree itself.